kikiluvbrains/PREDQY/README.md

 MIT License.
 Free to use.

 ## Overview
 The PLQY Predictor is a Python-based graphical user interface (GUI) application that allows users to input two SMILES (Simplified Molecular Input Line Entry System) strings and get a prediction of the Photoluminescence Quantum Yield (PLQY).
+There is also code snippets that show training for OLED, in two different datasets.

 ## Prerequisites
 Before running the PLQY Predictor, ensure you have the following installed: